stuartsierra/component/README.md

 You could, for example, define your own lifecycle functions as new protocols.
 You don't even have to use protocols and records;
 multimethods and ordinary maps would work as well.
-Any data structure which supports Clojure metadata can be a component.

 Both `update-system` and `update-system-reverse` take a function as an argument and call it on each component in the system.
 Along the